ucis-lcra/Financial-ActiveContractReports/README.md

 In this case, we would have ran

     python3 -m venv active_contracts
+### **Enter the Virtual Environment**

+From the command line within the top level of the repository, you can use the following command to enter the Virtual Environment.

+    active_contracts\Scripts\activate.bat
 ### **Install Needed Dependencies**
 Within the main project directory, we can install the requirements with the following command